TaralloMan741/Python-heatmap-with-adafruit-MLX90640-IR-sensor-and-ESP32/README.md

 * (ONLY FOR LINUX USERS) use the following command on the terminal to allow serial comunication, `sudo usermod -a -G dialout $user`.
 Restart the pc to apply the changes.
 * Open the IDE and go to `tools >> board`, from the drop-donw menu choose “ESP32 Dev Module”.
 * Connect the board and go to `tools >> port` to select the port which the board is connected to.
 On windows it is called `COM3` (the number may change), for linux users the port is called `“/dev/ttyUSB0”`.
 * Install the libraries for MLX 90640.
-Go to `tools >> manage libraries`, the library manager opens up, search `"adafruit_mlx90640"`, click on install it will ask you if you want to install all or just mlx90640 libraries, click on `"install all"`.
+Go to `tools >> manage libraries`, in the library manager window search `"adafruit_mlx90640"`, click on install it will ask you if you want to install all or just mlx90640 libraries, click on `"install all"`.

 # 2) Setup VScode
 * Install VScode from the following link https://code.visualstudio.com/.